Eye Twitching During Pregnancy: Signs, Causes, And Remedies

 • Excess caffeine consumption

-Some women may experience rapid involuntary eye contractions, resulting in the closure of eyelids.
-This eyelid spasms are a severe form of eye twitching and is known as blepharospasm.
+Eyelid spasm is a severe form of eye twitching and is known as blepharospasm.
 It requires prompt medical attention (6).

 Some women may experience eye twitching with no discernible underlying cause except stress.
 The stress may be psychological due to pregnancy-related effects and anxiety of having a newborn.
 For instance, Alyssa, a mother of a toddler, was anxious about potentially having a C-section for her second pregnancy, leading to stress.
 This, she observed, caused eye twitching.
 She says, “I am working on and trying to just let go of things that I can’t control, but it really brought on some anxiety, and then after that, my eye started twitching.
 It was twitching in the corner of my eye, so I googled it.
-A lot of people say that eye twitching is a symptom of their pregnancy, but I also read that eye twitching in pregnancy is a symptom of stress in pregnancy.
+A lot of people say that eye twitching is a symptom of pregnancy, but I also read that eye twitching in pregnancy is a symptom of stress in pregnancy.
 That really makes sense because I was very stressed and had a lot of anxiety.
-Ever since I really started to do a better job at coping with my stress and anxiety and, my eye has stopped twitching (i).”
+Ever since I really started to do a better job at coping with my stress and anxiety, my eye has stopped twitching (i).”

 protip_icon Quick fact